vicktar/Blythonexport/README.md

 4. Run the script

-5. Figure out what to do with the file...sample excerpts of the output "uv5sldanim" file below:
+5. Figure out what to do with the file...sample excerpts of the output file "uv5sldanim" file below:

 <pre>